Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 Looking at the above expression, we can also consider two of its aspects: **what it does** and **how it does it**.

 When it comes to the former, the answer is pretty simple — it generates a greeting based on the person's name, or produces a `null`.
-If this expression was returned by a function, that would be the extent of information we could derive from its signature:
+If this expression were returned by a function, that would be the extent of the information that we could derive from its signature:

 ```csharp
 string?
 GetGreeting(string personName) { /* ... */ }
 ```

 As for how it does it, however, the answer is a bit more detailed.
-This expression consists of a ternary conditional operator, whose condition is evaluated by negating the result of a call to method `string.IsNullOrWhiteSpace` with parameter `personName`, whose positive clause is made up of a "plus" binary operator that works with a constant string expression `"Greetings, "` and the parameter expression, and whose negative clause consist of a sole `null` expression.
+This expression consists of a ternary conditional operator, whose condition is evaluated by negating the result of calling the `string.IsNullOrWhiteSpace(...)` method with the `personName` parameter, whose positive clause is made up of a "plus" binary operator that works with a constant string expression `"Greetings, "` and the parameter expression, and whose negative clause consists of a sole `null` expression.

 The description above may seem like a mouthful, but it outlines the exact syntactic structure of the expression.
 It is by this higher-order representation that we're able to tell how exactly it's evaluated.